GuyFromEkb/rsschool-cv/cv.md

 # About Myself:

 I work in the company as a junior front-end, and really like what I do.
 My target to become a professional in my field.
-I love sport and coding and hope that my ability to learn and acquire new skills will help me go this way and become an experienced Front end developer.
+I love sport and coding.
+I hope that my ability to learn and acquire new skills will help me go this way and become an experienced Front end developer.

 # Skills